-According to the general assumptions stated in Section 3.3, the parametric models of individual participants need not to be consistent in the sense that any two neighbours may model a part of the system in their common by arbitrarily different parametric models.
+According to the general assumptions stated in Section 3.3, the parametric models of individual participants need not be consistent in the sense that any two neighbours may model a part of the system in their common by arbitrarily different parametric models.
 For further progression, it is worth to emphasize the following, often contradicting, aspects of a choice of a parametric model.

-- Parametric model ^pΘ represents a strong prior information assigning zero probability to models out of ^pΘ. - Parametric model must respect limited computational abilities of a participant.
+- Parametric model ${}^{p}\Theta^{}$ represents a strong prior information assigning zero probability to models out of ${}^{p}\Theta^{}$. - Parametric model must respect limited computational abilities of a participant.

 Ideally, the choice of a parametric model should be supported by a prior knowledge based, e.g., on a theoretical analysis of a particular system, or eventually should reflect a lack of a prior knowledge.
 However, it is often practically impossible because of the related computational complexity.
 Then, the parametric model must be selected from a class of parametric models for which feasible algorithms are available.
-As a result, the choice of a parametric model introduces into the decision making task a prior information for which there is no evidence.
-Such a prior information, especially in connection with parametric models, we shortly refer to as a parasitic prior information.
+As a result, the choice of a parametric model introduces into the decision making task a parasitic prior information.

 The below proposed approach to the construction of a global parametric model comes out of distinction of the sources of inconsistency of local parametric models.
-The basic idea is as follows: if the inconsistency of the local parametric models is completely caused by computational restrictions of individual participants, i.e., not by a prior knowledge, there is no any real contradiction among them.
+The basic idea is as follows: if the inconsistency of the local parametric models is completely caused by computational restrictions of individual participants, i.e., not by a prior knowledge, there is not any real contradiction among them.
 The global parametric model is then to be selected so that it, in some sense, contains all local parametric models.
 In other words, the global parametric model should be able to model relations among quantities which could be modelled by any one of the local parametric models.
 The amount of parasitic prior information added in this stage should be as small as possible.

 The construction of a global parametric model becomes more complex if the inconsistency is caused by different prior information.
 The reason is that, in dependence on a particular parametric model, such information can be stronger than any evidence represented by an arbitrarily large, but finite, number of observations.
 If there appears this kind of inconsistency in prior information pieces, the above outlined approach can not be applied.
-Instead of it, more detailed models of the inconsistency must be employed.
+Instead, more detailed models of the inconsistency must be employed.